 paid just under £4 per kg.
 This made them affordable and still bag them all up... it takes longer than you think!
-Thinking of doing some reindeer poop?
+Thinking of selling reindeer poop?
 Or any other kind of poop?
 The RSPCA warns against selling 'reindeer food' Planning to sell bags of 'reindeer food' at your fair?
 Think again!
 With birds and other wildlife falling foul of this festive eating glitter sprinkled outside for Rudolph, the RSPCA suggests